vuetifyjs/vuetify/packages/docs/src/pages/en/features/display-and-platform.md

 </template>

 <script>
+  // Composables
-  import { useDisplay } from 'vuetify'
+  import { useDisplay } from 'vuetify/lib/composables/display'

   setup () {
     // Destructure only the keys we want to use